instructlab/community/CONTRIBUTING.md

 A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](/issues).
 Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.
-Also important is that you need to agree to the terms of [Developer Certificate of Origin (DCO)](https://developercertificate.org/) by signing off your commits.
+Also important to note is that you need to agree to the terms of [Developer Certificate of Origin (DCO)](https://developercertificate.org/) by signing off your commits.
+We automatically verify that all commit messages contain a `Signed-off-by:` line with your email address.
+We can only accept PRs that have all commits signed off.If you didn't sign off your commits before creating the pull request, no worries, you can fix that after the fact.

 **Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or